devilAPI/navidrome-music-streaming-pterodactyl-egg/README.md

 # Navidrome Egg for Pterodactyl
-A music Streaming Service as an Pterodactyl Egg
+A music Streaming Service as an Pterodactyl Egg.
+This also acts as an **Subsonic Server**
 ### Download
 You can download the egg [here](https://github.com/devilAPI/navidrome-pterodactyl-egg/blob/main/egg-navidrome.json).